NGonline/Notes/Linux.md

 - `grep` patterns are matched against individual lines so there is no way for a pattern to match a newline found in the input. `\n` separate the patterns around it and they are or'd together:`grep $'pattern1\npattern2'` is equivalent to `grep 'pattern1\|pattern2'`, and `grep $'abc\n'` matches every line.
 - "\d", "\D", "\s", "\S", "\w", "\W" are common extensions of basic regex.
 So they are not supported in the default `-G` mod.
 You need to use `-P`.
 - `-E` option supports regex for "+", "?", "|", "()", with some other improvements.
+- `-r` read all files under each directory recursively.

 ## sed
 - `sed 's/pattern/replace/option'` is a stream editor for filtering and transforming text.